whatcomtrans/PoshIssues/rfc.md

 Re-running Invoke-IssueCheck will find any fixes in the ready state and execute those first.

 When finished a notification of all fixes, either still pending or finished, can be sent with the Send-IssueFixMail cmdlet.
 Each time a notificaton is sent for a fix the notificationCount is decremented by one.
-By default, onky fixes with a notification count greater then 0 are sent.  this allows for control over how often a fix is notified about.
+By default, only fixes with a notification count greater then 0 are sent.
+This allows for control over how often a fix is notified about.
 Parameters for the cmdlet can be saved in the database using Set-IssueFixMail cmdlet.

 If all done, fixes that are completed or errored can be removed using Remove-IssueFix, from the database, allowing those same fixes to be presented again.
 For example, an issue can be raised, addressed and then removed so the user can be notified if it comes up again.